braindoorg/s3-glue-redshift-guide/README.md

           - `dc2.large`
           - `Single Node`
           - `1`
-      6. Select the VPC and `redshift-cluser` Security Group > *Continue*
+      6. Select the appropriate VPC and `redshift-cluser` **VPC security group** > *Continue*
-      7. Review > *Launch cluster*
+      7. Review details > *Launch cluster*

-Notes:
-- Redshift clusters are fairly expensive; if you created a new Redshift Cluster for the purposes of testing this workflow, remember to delete it and create a snapshot when you are done using it.
+Note: Redshift clusters are fairly expensive; if you created a new Redshift Cluster for the purposes of testing this workflow, remember to delete it and create a snapshot as soon as you are done using it.

 ***

 ## Glue